kakarlapudik/globe-life-automation-coe/UBUNTU_LIBASOUND2_FIX.md

-# Ubuntu libasound2 Package Fix
+# GitHub Actions Ubuntu libasound2 Package Fix

 ## Problem
-When running Playwright browser automation on Ubuntu (especially in GitHub Actions), you may encounter this error:
+When running Playwright browser automation in GitHub Actions on Ubuntu runners, you may encounter this error:

 ```
 Package libasound2 is a virtual package provided by:libasound2t64 1.2.11-1ubuntu0.1 (= 1.2.11-1ubuntu0.1)